Big Time Rush (group): 2011–2012: Elevate

-The group announced they would be recording their second studio album, just after Nickelodeon renewed the series for a third season.
-On July 22, 2011, the group released a promotional single, "If I Ruled the World" featuring Iyaz, in anticipation of their second studio album, Elevate.
-The group continued to tour across the US in the summer of 2011.
+The group announced they were recording their second studio album, shortly after Nickelodeon renewed the series for a third season.
+On July 22, 2011, the group released a promotional single, "If I Ruled the World" featuring Iyaz, in promotion of their second studio album, Elevate.
+The group continued to tour across the US during summer 2011.
 Elevate was released on November 21, 2011, and debuted at number 12 on the Billboard 200, selling over 70,000 copies in its first week.
 The album was certified gold by the RIAA.
 Its first single, "Music Sounds Better with U", written by the band and Ryan Tedder, was released on November 1, 2011.
 The song peaked at number 26 on the US Mainstream Top 40 chart.
-The second and final single from the album, "Windows Down", was released on June 25, 2012, and peaked at number 97 on the Billboard Hot 100 and at number 35 on the Mainstream Top 40, making their third top forty entrance in the chart.
+The other single from the album, "Windows Down", was released on June 25, 2012, and peaked at number 97 on the Billboard Hot 100 and at number 35 on the Mainstream Top 40, making their third top forty entrance in the chart.
 The song was certified gold by the RIAA.
 The group opened for Justin Bieber on the My World Tour in Mexico in October 2011.
 In November 2011, the group were nominated for Best Push Act at the MTV Europe Music Awards.

-To promote the release of their second album, the group held their second headlining tour, the Better with U Tour, which took place over sixteen dates in several cities in North America in February and March 2012.
+To promote the release of their second album, the group held their second headlining tour, the Better with U Tour, during which the band played for sixteen dates in several cities in North America in February and March 2012.
 JoJo opened for Big Time Rush for the first five dates, while One Direction opened for ten of the sixteen dates.
-In late February, Big Time Rush announced a national summer tour starting July 5 at the Nationwide Arena in Columbus, OH.
+In late February, Big Time Rush announced a national summer tour starting July 5, 2012, at the Nationwide Arena in Columbus, Ohio.